hieptl/netflix-clone/README.md

 >
 > - "props" would be passed from the parent component to the child component.
 >
-> - We can imagine "props" object is similar to function's parameters.
+> - We can imagine the "props" object is similar to the function's parameters.

-- Step 12: Define props as parameter for Row function.
+- Step 12: Define props as the parameter for the Row function.

 ```js
 function Row(props) {...}